robcarver17/skipperman/docs/group_allocation_help.md

 - A button with the sailors name, DOB and membership status on.
 Click to [see more details about a sailor](#see-more-information-about-a-sailor).
 - Some checkboxes to set the [sailors availability at the event](#changing-sailor-availability)
-- The groups they were at for the previous three events in the Skipperman data.
+- The groups they were at for the previous three events in the Skipperman data, which [can be changed](#changing-the-previous-events-that-are-shown).
 - Relevant information for allocating their group which has been entered in the registration form.
 This will depend on what is in the registration form, and the [field mappings](WA_field_mapping_help.md) used to import the data.
 - The highest qualification that the Cadet has achieved.
 - A notes field - enter any relevant information about the sailor that will be a useful aide memoire.
 Do not use for health information (that is on the [registration editing page](registration_editing_help.md))